dolthub/docs/content/concepts/dolt/rdbms/replication.md

 ## What is Replication?

-Replication is the ability for an RDBMS to synchronize a master server with one or more read replicas.
-In this configuration, the master database serves reads and writes while the replicas serve just reads.
+Replication is the ability for an RDBMS to synchronize a primary server with one or more read replicas.
+In this configuration, the primary database serves reads and writes while the replicas serve just reads.

 ## How to use Replication

 Replication is used for disaster recovery and to increase read throughput by distributing read load.

-For disaster recovery, if your master server goes offline, your database can still serve read traffic from its replicas.
-Often a manual or automated process can elect and configure a replica to be the master instance limiting downtime.
+For disaster recovery, if your primary server goes offline, your database can still serve read traffic from its replicas.
+Often a manual or automated process can elect and configure a replica to be the primary instance limiting downtime.

 To increase read throughput, multiple replicas can be used to scale reads horizontally.
-If you have N replicas and your master still takes reads, each read replica serves 1/N+1 percent of the read traffic.
+If you have N replicas and your primary still takes reads, each read replica serves 1/N+1 percent of the read traffic.
 Note, in this set up your application must be aware of the replicas.
 The database does not route requests automatically.

 ## Differences between MySQL Replication and Dolt Replication

 Dolt does not support MySQL style replication.
 [MySQL supports multiple types of replication](https://dev.mysql.com/doc/refman/8.0/en/replication.html), most based on the [MySQL binary log](https://dev.mysql.com/doc/refman/8.0/en/replication-howto.html).
 Dolt does not have a binary log.

-Dolt leverages Git-style [remotes](../git/remotes.md) to facilitate replication.
-The master and replicas configure the same remote.
-On the master, you configure "push on write" and on the replicas you configure "pull on read".
+Dolt supports two types of primary-backup replication.
+In one mode, the primary and the read replicas are completely decoupled.
+They both leverage a Git-style [remotes](../git/remotes.md) to facilitate replication.
+The primary and the read replicas configure the same remote.
+On the primary, you configure "push on write" and on the replicas you configure "pull on read".
+This mode only replicates branch heads, which means that new dolt commits are required in order to replicate writes.

+The second mode configures a cluster of dolt sql-server instances to replicate all writes to each other.
+Each server is configured to replicate writes to all other servers in the cluster.
+One server is configured as the primary replica and it accepts writes.
+All other servers are configured as standbys and only accept read requests.

 ## Interaction with Dolt Version Control

-Dolt uses remotes to synchronize between master and read replicas.
+Dolt uses remotes to synchronize between primary and read replicas.
 Replication leverages Dolt's ability to produce differences between two versions of a database quickly.

 ## Example

+The following example shows write replication from a primary and read replicas using a Git-style remote to rendezvous and maintain loose coupling.
+For more details on clustering in sql-server, see [the documentation for sql-server replication](../reference/sql/server/replication.md).

-### Configuring a Master
+### Configuring a Primary

 In this example I use a DoltHub remote to facilitate replication.
 I created an empty database on DoltHub and [configured the appropriate read and write credentials on this host](../../../introduction/getting-started/data-sharing.md#dolt-login).